fxoz/bot-mitigation-go/README.md

 # Anti-Bot Reverse Proxy Server in Go

 One of my first projects in Go: A reverse proxy server that detects bots and automated browsers.
-Inspired by Cloudflare, [Anubis](https://github.com/TecharoHQ/anubis) and - to some extend - by the [GrimAC anti-cheat plugin](https://github.com/GrimAnticheat/Grim).
+Inspired by *Cloudflare*, [*Anubis*](https://github.com/TecharoHQ/anubis) and - to some extend - by the [*GrimAC* anti-cheat plugin](https://github.com/GrimAnticheat/Grim).

 ## Features